aritsune/lancer-faq/src/index.md

 ### What kind of action is it to use the Pattern-A Smoke Charges and the Pattern-B HEX Charges?
 No action is listed.
 By default, systems with the Grenade tag or the Mine tag take a quick action to use, which can be found in their tag descriptions on page 106.
 This applies to all Grenades and Mines, unless the specific system says otherwise.

+## Page 121, Turret Drone, Turret Attack
+### Can I trigger a Turret Attack from each of my own Turret Drones on my own attack?
+No, the reaction for Turret Attack is gained/used by the pilot, not the Turret Drone.
+This makes taking the Turret Attack reaction inaccessable during your own turn and can only be triggered by someone else that is allied with you.
+Regarding reactions on page 73, "You can only take one reaction per turn – your turn or other characters’ turns".
+This means that only one Turret Attack reaction is allowed per turn on an ally's successful attack.

 ## Page 127, IPS-N Core Bonuses
 ### Does the Gyges Frame core bonus give +1 Threat to integrated melee weapons, as those are listed as unable to be modified?
 Yes, Gyges Frame does apply its effect to Integrated weapons as it is a blanket effect and not specifically applied to the weapon or mount. <wot:426288556902842368/773636612235591680>